brosius02/Java-TicTacToe/README.md

 ### Controls
 <img src="tictactoe.JPG">

--You will be asked to choose which location you would like to place your 'X' character.
+-You will be asked to choose which location you would like to place your 'X' character. <br>
 -You will then play until you or the computer wins

 ### Getting Started